Meet the Exec Board: Maria Bobbitt-Chertock (’20)

 Posted in: Uncategorized

-Hey, I’m Maria (she/her), and I’ll be your spring semester tech director (I think that’s got a pretty nice ring to it)!
+Hey, I’m Maria (she/they), and I’ll be your spring semester tech director (I think that’s got a pretty nice ring to it)!
 This summer I’m back home in suburban Ohio, working in the Kenwood Mall food court.
 I make smoothies, juices, and sandwiches, employ deceptive corporate language (e.g., “It’s fresh frozen fruit” and “It’s a purified juice”), earn what in many states is less than minimum wage, and endure forty-plus mispronunciations of the word “açai” per day.

 Below are nine of my favorite albums from this year.
 Stay tuned for more lists by my intelligent fellow execs!